 The next phase in the Bitcoin revolution could be the standardization of the exchanges where the coins are traded.
 Bitcoin happens to be in the Wild West prospector days of its evolution.
 The world has agreed that a Bitcoin provides a stored measure of value just as that gold and silver have through the entire ages.
-Like silver and gold, Bitcoin is only worth what the other person is willing to pay you for it.
+Like silver and gold, Bitcoin is only worth what the other person is to use CoinJoin willing to pay you for it.
 It has led to cheating since trading began.
 Crooked scales and filled ore all became portion of the norm as both the miners and the assayers sought to pad their bottom lines.
 This resulted in governmental oversight and the creation of centralized exchanges.

 The Bitcoin dream has been to police its own community and remain beyond the physical scrutiny of any global government.
 The Utopian dream was shattered a month ago when Mt.
 Gox, undoubtedly the largest Bitcoin exchange, shut down due to a security breach and theft of around $300 million worth of Bitcoin.
 Customers who had Bitcoin on deposit with Mt.
 Gox still do not know how much they’ll reunite.
 The issues at Mt.
 Gox lay bare the cyber security argument.
 Surprisingly, Bitcoin as a currency shows remarkable resilience.
 This resilience could very well be just the boost needed to legitimize the currency and the lean towards governmental involvement that could actually help this fledgling store of value soar to its mainstream potential.